Cheat Sheet #day16 - kubectl Commands

 List Services:

-kubectl get services
+kubectl get servicesDescribe a Service:

-Expose a Deployment as a Service:
+kubectl describe service SERVICE_NAMEExpose a Deployment as a Service:

-kubectl expose deployment DEPLOYMENT_NAME --type=LoadBalancer --name=SERVICE_NAME
+kubectl expose deployment DEPLOYMENT_NAME --type=LoadBalancer --name=SERVICE_NAMEDelete a Service:

 kubectl delete service SERVICE_NAME